How to sort cells by last character or number in Excel?

 If we can extract the last characters from each cell, it will be easy to sort the cells by their last characters.
 Luckily, Microsoft Excel's Right function supports extracting the last letter or number form cells.

-Step 4: Copy the Column B, and Paste special with value into the Column A.
+2. Copy the Column B, and Paste special with value into the Column A.

-Step 6: Click one of three Sort buttons under Data tab.
+3. Select and highlight the range of A1:C7, and click one of three Sort buttons under Data tab.

-Step 7: Delete the Column A and Column B.
+4. Now data has been sorted.
+Please delete the Column A and Column B.

 Then you will see the cells in original Column A are sorted by their last characters.